cdchan/fantasy-basketball/README.md

 1. Set the sport / season id in `YAHOO_SPORT_ID`
 1. Set the league id in `YAHOO_LEAGUE_ID`
 1. Enter the Monday of the first week of the season in `SEASON_START`
-    * I assume that weekly scoring starts on Mondays
+    * these scripts assume that weekly scoring starts on Mondays
+1. (optional if scraping from Yahoo) Set a Yahoo cookie in `YAHOO_COOKIE_STRING`

 ## Run order